 Adult social care is the general term used to refer to the extra support or care needed to carry out daily tasks to help vulnerable adults maintain their quality of life.
 This extra help and support may include:

 • help at home with simple tasks like shopping, laundry and cleaning; personal care such as washing, dressing and preparing a meal;

 • 24-hour care in a care home or a housing with care scheme (see definition below);

 • home adaptations and equipment to make life easier to help vulnerable adults live independently at home.

-Advertising – is the promotion of a product, service, generally using paid-for
+Advertising – is the promotion of a product, service, generally using paid-for media.

 Adwords – Google Adwords is an online advertising service where advertisers pay to display brief advertising copy, product listings, and video content within Google ad network to web users.